Ethosa/pygameGUI/README.md

 *Q:* Where can I learn to use the library?
 *A:* You can use the [wiki pages with the documentation](https://github.com/Ethosa/pygameGUI/wiki)

+*Q:* Where can I find code examples?
+*A:* You can easily find them in the [tests](https://github.com/Ethosa/pygameGUI/tree/master/tests) folder.

 ## Contact:
 social.ethosa@gmail.com